unicode-org/message-format-wg/spec/errors.md

 - A required _option_ is missing.
 - Mutually exclusive _options_ are supplied.
 - An _option_ value provided to a _function_ during _function resolution_
-   does not match one of the implementation-defined types for that _function_;
+   does not match one of the implementation-defined types or values for that _function_;
    or in which the literal _option_ value does not have the required format and thus cannot be processed into one of the expected implementation-defined types for that specific _function_.
-- Any other implementation-defined errors related to _options_.

 > For example, the following _message_ might produce a _Bad Option_ error
 > because the literal `foo` does not match the production `digit-size-option`,